segabl/pd2-sh-complements/README.md

   - Added innate armor piercing

 *Similar to bows, crossbows are not that fun to use, adding armor piercing should make them feel better.*

+- Flamethrowers
+  - Reduced DoT damage by 70%
+  - Increased base damage by 300%

+*Shortly tapping flamethrowers and letting the DoT do the actual damage is not a very fun way to use them.*
+*Moving a majority of the damage to the base damage makes flamethrowers feel more powerful while keeping the same average DPS.*